Juneteenth 2024: What’s Happening

 So what exactly is Juneteenth and how should brands approach this new holiday?

 Juneteenth marks the last freeing of American slaves, which occurred June 19, 1865.
 That was the date when Union Maj.
 Gen. Gordon Granger in Galveston, Texas, proclaimed that all slaves in the Lone Star State were freed.
 Texas was the final state to acknowledge emancipation so his action in effect marked the end of slavery in the United States.
-Black communities nationwide have for decades commemorated the event as Juneteenth (a merger of June and the 19th), and it is day that mixes fun, seriousness and a celebration of Black history.
+Black communities nationwide have for decades commemorated the event as Juneteenth (a merger of June and the 19th), and it is a day that mixes fun, seriousness and a celebration of Black history.

 Because of the day’s importance to Black Americans, they are often turned off when brands try to cynically leverage Juneteenth in inauthentic ways, according to another Ad Age article.
 This conclusion comes from Collage Group’s March survey of 3,800 Americans; of the 500-plus Blacks responding to the survey, 30% said they were suspicious of brands’ motivations when they do marketing associated with cultural holidays.